 Tax Code Section 5.03(b) authorizes the Comptroller to require an annual report on the administration and operation of appraisal offices.
 From April to June of each year the Property Tax Assistance Division uses the Appraisal District Operations Survey to collect benchmark data that appraisal districts can use in assessing how they compare to other appraisal districts; details on appraisal district operations and other information useful to the Texas Legislature, other policy makers and taxpayers.

 The Comptroller's office collects responses to the Appraisal District Operations Survey electronically through the online survey links sent to each appraisal district.
-Appraisal districts may request a non-fillable PDF version of the survey (for use as a working copy only) by emailing the request to email@example.com.
+A non-fillable PDF version of the survey is available for use as a working copy only.
 Appraisal district staff members must enter the appraisal district's responses directly into the online survey.
-Paper copies will not be accepted.
+Paper copies are not accepted.

 The information in the Additional Resources box is a collection of the responses to the Appraisal District Operations Survey as reported by the appraisal districts.